-After 17 years of practicing as a lawyer who represented labor unions, I transitioned to a completely new industry representing “the other side”—the employer.
+After 17 years of practicing as a lawyer representing labor unions, I transitioned to a completely new industry representing “the other side”—the employer.
 My new role—director of labor relations for Michigan Medicine, the University of Michigan’s academic medical center—presented a major learning curve.
 I was in a new industry, representing a different perspective—the employer’s—and no longer functioning as a lawyer.
-While my prior experience was helpful to my new role, it quickly became apparent that the ability to build relationships, both internally and with the labor unions representing our employees, was equally, if not more, important than any of the technical knowledge I possessed.
-While technical knowledge is necessary to inform the advice you provide, without personal relationships, it is difficult to build internal consensus on direction, to support problem-solving efforts, and ultimately to resolve disputes.
+While my prior experience was helpful to my new role, it quickly became apparent that the ability to build relationships, both internally and with the labor unions representing our employees, was equally, if not more important than any of the technical knowledge I possessed.
+While technical knowledge is necessary to inform the advice you provide, without personal relationships, it is difficult to build internal consensus on direction, support problem-solving efforts, and ultimately resolve disputes.

 Consider the Long Game

 In my role, I remain long after the dust has settled from a difficult grievance or contract negotiation.
-It is essential to carefully balance efforts to negotiate contract terms or resolve grievances on terms that meet the institution’s interests while also taking care to maintain the bridges needed with our union leaders and our employees to resolve potential problems in the future.
+It is essential to carefully balance efforts to negotiate contract terms or resolve grievances on terms that meet the institution’s interests while also maintaining the bridges needed with our union leaders and our employees to resolve potential problems in the future.
 There is necessarily a huge difference between my goals, strategy, and approach versus that of, for example, an external lawyer who is called in to litigate a case and then move on to the next case for another client.

 Use In-Person Communication